fiatconnect/specification/fiatconnect-api.md

 ##### 9.3.2.6.1. `PIXKeyTypeEnum`

-`pixkeyType` MUST be one of the following values:
+`keyType` MUST be one of the following values:

 ```
 [